syncfusion-content/blazor-docs/blazor/dropdown-list/localization.md

 ### Enable RTL mode

-You can specifies [EnableRtl](Enable or disable rendering component in right to left direction.) as boolean value that indictes to Enable or disable rendering component in right to left direction.
+You can specifies `EnableRtl`(Enable or disable rendering component in right to left direction.) as boolean value that indictes to Enable or disable rendering component in right to left direction.

 {% highlight cshtml %}